aaryangit/AD-Homelab/LAB setup.md

 On the Workstation you can connect to the domain with entering the user or admin credentials.

-**To divide the lab in different sections, the creation of users and groups is documented on a different page linked below**
+## **To divide the lab in different sections, the creation of users and groups is documented on a different page linked below**

+**Creating Users and OU's in AD - https://github.com/aaryangit/AD-Homelab/blob/main/CreatingUsers.md**

 ## **Key learnings**